Powered by SchoolDash

 Finances: Excellent.
 The school budget has been in surplus

-Admissions: Above average.
-The occupancy rate is quite low.
+Admissions: Excellent.
+The occupancy rate is very low and the offer rate is quite high.
 There is no compulsory entrance exam.

 Environment: Above average.
 Air pollution, traffic accidents and crime are all quite low.

 Attendance: Above average.
-Pupil absence rates and the incidence of persistent absence are both quite low.
+Pupil absence rates are quite low and the incidence of persistent absence is roughly average.

 Attainment: Below average.
 Attainment at the ages of 16 and 18 are both below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)